MrDamiAde/beanstalk-dockerised-flask-deployment/README.md

 ### Steps:
 1. Used `eb init` and `eb create` to deploy the app.
-2. Configured the subdomain `app.damiadeprojects.uk` to point to the URL provided by Elastic Beanstalk
+2. Configured the subdomain `app.damiadeprojects.uk` ON Cloudflare to point to the EB URL
 3. Requested and attached an SSL certificate from ACM.

 ![App Screenshot](screenshots/Screenshot%202025-03-21%20090345.png)<br>